-Often students from initial semester ask me how do we store our data in our programming project?
+Often students from the initial semester ask me how do we store our data in our programming projects?
 When students join university to learn about computer science and technology they are usually taught programming first in courses like introduction to programming.
-As part of coursework students are required to work on a project.
-Majority of the projects, in fact almost all projects involve data handling and that data needs to be stored somewhere.
+As part of the coursework, students are required to work on a project.
+The majority of the projects, in fact almost all projects involve data handling and that data needs to be stored somewhere, usually in databases.

-If universities modify their courses and add database in first semester and replace programming course with it then it would be easier for students to get started in computer science degree.
-Introduction to database is relatively easier course then programming and students will know what is database, how to store data in database, and how to retrieve it later using SQL.
-Then in next semester if they do a programming course then it will require only one lecture to teach them how to access database from your code and how to store and retrieve data.
-That will not only make their projects more valuable but will make more sense to them and they can take it to advance level in forthcoming courses.
+If universities modify their courses and add database in the first semester and replace programming courses with it then it would be easier for students to get started in computer science degree.
+Introduction to databases is a relatively easier course than programming and students will know what a database is, how to store data in the database, and how to retrieve it later using SQL.
+Then in the next semester if they do a programming course then it will require only one lecture to teach them how to access a database from your code and how to store and retrieve data.
+That will make their projects more valuable and make more sense to them and they can take it to an advanced level in forthcoming courses.

 What is your opinion?
 Please, let me know in the comments.

-Let’s see what comes with newer version of Visual Studio 2017.
+Let’s see what comes with a newer version of Visual Studio 2017.

-Visual Studio 2015 (any edition, I used Professional version)
+Visual Studio 2015 (any edition, I used the Professional version)

 ASP.Net MVC app created from VS2015 MVC template